pensjonatus/flash-fiction/blog/ass.md

 ---
-title: 'Ass'
+title: Ass
 date: '2015-11-23'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 I am an ass man, definitely.
 I have dated a lot of girls and only one of them